Elder financial abuse is a significant problem and is expected to become worse with the aging of America.

 - Report all instances of elder financial abuse to your local police if fraud is involved, they should investigate.

 There are many warning signs of elder financial abuse.
-Learn about some of the most common you should beware of.
+These are some of the most common you should beware of.

 - Quick Response Chart

 What to do if you are suspicious of elder financial abuse.

 - Reporting and Referral Contacts

 Who to contact if you suspect elder financial abuse.

 Information about preventing and spotting elder financial abuse.